logicly-au/pmhc-mds-user-documentation/docs/users.rst

 ^^^^^^^^^^^^^^^

-To remove a user from an organisation, all of their associated roles must be removed.
-You can either uncheck each individual checkbox manually or click the
+To remove a user from an organisation, all of their associated roles must be removed from that organisation.
-|remove-all| button in the edit roles tab, which automatically clears all roles
-for that user within the organisation.

-Once completed, the user will disappear from the view users table if they have no remaining roles within the PMHC MDS.
-If they hold roles at another organisation for which you do not have data entry role, the system will perform an overnight update, after which the user will no longer be visible on your end.
+In the user’s "Edit Roles" tab, you can remove roles by either manually unchecking each role's checkbox manually or by clicking the |remove-all| button to clear **all** roles at once.

+Once a user has no active roles across any organisation you manage, they will automatically be removed from your "View Users" table.

 See :ref:`edit-role`.